-The UK Foreign, Commonwealth & Development Office (FCDO) is now accepting applications from candidates from eligible Commonwealth countries, for its 2020 Commonwealth Master’s Scholarships.
-The deadline for submission of applications is January 18, 2021.
+The UK Foreign, Commonwealth & Development Office (FCDO) is now accepting applications from candidates from eligible Commonwealth countries, for its 2022/2023 Commonwealth Master’s Scholarships.
+The deadline for submission of applications is November 1, 2021.

 Commonwealth Master’s Scholarships are for candidates from low and middle-income Commonwealth countries, for full-time Master’s study at a UK university.

 Funded by the UK Foreign, Commonwealth & Development Office (FCDO), Commonwealth Master’s Scholarships enable talented and motivated individuals to gain the knowledge and skills required for sustainable development, and are aimed at those who could not otherwise afford to study in the UK.

 Promoting global prosperity